 - OWASA's water loss remains less than other utilities.
 The median water loss for water utilities in Georgia (a state where all water providers that serve a population of 3,300 or more conduct annual, validated water system audits) averaged over 70 gallons per connection per day in 2021 with a median water loss of 49 gallons per connection per day.
-The median water loss reported in the 2021 AWWA Benchmarking survey was 37.64 gallons per connection. - While our water loss is less than other utilities, OWASA notes that it has increased in recent years.
-We are evaluating the data to identify a potential cause. - The Water Audit Software calculates an "infrastructure leak index" (ILI) as the ratio of real water losses (physical losses from the distribution system) to the unavoidable real water losses (an industry-calculated technical low limit of leakage for well-managed systems in good condition with aggressive active leak control).
-OWASA maintains a historical ILI at or around 1.0, which means that the water leaking from our distribution system is equal to the lowest limit technically (and economically) feasible to maintain.
+The median water loss reported in the 2024 AWWA Benchmarking survey was 40.6 gallons per connection.
+OWASA's real water loss in 2024 was 16.9 gallons per connection per day. - Part of the water audit process is for utilities to account for all water uses.
+Prior to September 2023, OWASA was not accounting for water used in the water treatment process at our Water Treatment Plant.
+Once we started metering and accounting for that water use, real water loss has decreased.
+The Water Audit Software calculates an "infrastructure leak index" (ILI) as the ratio of real water losses (physical losses from the distribution system) to the unavoidable real water losses (an industry-calculated technical low limit of leakage for well-managed systems in good condition with aggressive active leak control).
+OWASA maintains a historical ILI at or around 1.0 (0.7 for 2024), which means that the water leaking from our distribution system is equal to the lowest limit technically (and economically) feasible to maintain.